seandearnaley/python-code-outline/README.md

 # Python Code Structure Report Generator

 This Python script generates a text-based report of the code structure for all Python files in a given folder.
+Useful for getting a quick overview of the code structure of a Python project.
+Helpful for ChatGPT/LLM applications where you need to ask high level questions about your codebase.

 [Example Report](example_report.txt?raw=true)